-Use only the position recommended by your Toyota dealer.
-Do not install the trailer hitch on the bumper; this may cause body damage.
+- Use only the position recommended by your Toyota dealer.
+Do not install the trailer hitch on the bumper; this may cause body damage. - Do not use axle-mounted hitches, as they can cause damage to the axle housing, wheel bearings, wheels or tires.